andreasoie/ganzoo/README.md

 # The GAN Zoo

-*A repository showcasing various quality GAN implemetantions from scratch, using PyTorch.*
+*A repository showcasing various quality GAN implementations from scratch, using PyTorch.*